ramacerratto/WordFinder/README.md

 This program is the solution for a Development Challenge with the following sentence:

+Objective: The objective of this challenge is not necessarily just to solve the problem but to evaluate your software development skills, code quality, analysis, creativity, and resourcefulness as a potential future colleague.
+Please share the necessary artifacts you would provide to your colleagues in a real -world professional setting to best evaluate your work.

 Presented with a character matrix and a large stream of words, your task is to create a Class that searches the matrix to look for the words from the word stream.
 Words may appear horizontally, from left to right, or vertically, from top to bottom.
 In the example below, the word